anon-blue/anon.blue/README.txt

                                                            vbndcvbn😓😓😓😓😓😓3716s52
 637😓😓😓,:'@+#:_"),ndcvbndcspppeweeeeebndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvuuee
-eueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+eueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburgjdndnjfn41 (His father's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un we ll and has access to firearms.
 He is a violent felon!
 Please alert the police!
 T hank you! <3